 When I was diagnosed with celiac disease, the holidays became a stressful time for me.
 I was surrounded by family who was a mix of either clueless, supportive, or skeptical of my dietary needs.
-It made eating safely difficult.
+It made eating safely difficult and stressful.

 In the very beginning, I didn’t know how to adapt.
 I sometimes resorted to just not eating until I got home.

 This left me feeling isolated.
-Part of socializing with your loved ones is so very much centered around sharing a meal with them.
+Part of socializing with your loved ones is centered around sharing a meal with them.

 So here are my top tips for being a gluten-free guest during the holiday season.
 Hopefully, they will help alleviate some of your worries and stress over the holiday season!

 tips on being a gluten-free guest during the holidays

 1. Communicate with the host